 Events and publications on the theme “The health of the one-hundred-year-old Finland” provide an overview of the development of medicine and national health.
 Public lectures, events, articles and videos highlight the achievements reached by scientific research and the education based on it during Finland's independence, and shows the major opportunities that may be coming.
 Events on the theme will be organised on the University of Helsinki’s Meilahti Campus and Think Corner during 2017.

 The purpose of the Indigenous peoples’ rights with respect to their cultural heritage event intends to highlight the role of indigenous peoples in Finnish cultural heritage, discuss the future of indigenous cultural heritage and bring together experts from various fields to discuss the cultural heritage of indigenous peoples from several different perspectives.
 The event brings together researchers, representatives of indigenous peoples and museums as well as NGOs and ministries.
 Themes include the role of women in preserving cultural heritage and languages across generations, the repatriation of cultural heritage and immaterial cultural heritage.
-The primary organiser of the event, to take place in October 2017, will be the University of Helsinki's module of indigenous studies.
+The primary organiser of the event, to take place on November 16th and 17th at the University of Helsinki, will be the University of Helsinki's module of indigenous studies.

 The jubilee seminar for Finland’s Official Government Directory will be held in summer 2017 to mark the 207th edition of the Directory.
 The shared history of the government of Finland and the University of Helsinki are linked to the Government Directory.
 The jubilee seminar, organised to celebrate the new edition, is part of the University’s Finland 100 events.
 Intended for everyone interested, the seminar examines the past, present and future of the Finnish state and government from the perspective of the Government Directory.